akobr/mono.me/docs/Monorepo/why-monorepo.md

 ### A possible workaround for the lack of access control

 Suppose your setup still requires limited access to a specific sub-project.
 E.g., an external worker needs to modify one of them, and you don't want to give him a full read-access to the entire mono-repo.
-In this scenarion is important to keep all projects isolated as possible and when the time comes just simple use git's subtree command to split and create new repository with the requested sub-project.
+In this scenario is important to keep all projects isolated as possible and when the time comes just simple use git's subtree command to split and create new repository with the requested sub-project.
 The separated repo can be configured in any desired way and shared with the external worker quite easily.

 > Later on, I will describe how to create this separated repo, what difficulties you can discover, and how to merge it back to a mono-repo after all the external work is done.